Wiredcraft/feathers/README.md

 ## Why feather?

-`feather` is a project build on top of [ngBoilderplate](https://github.com/joshdmiller/ng-boilerplate) by [joshdmiller](https://github.com/joshdmiller).
+`Feathers` is a project build on top of [ngBoilderplate](https://github.com/joshdmiller/ng-boilerplate) by [joshdmiller](https://github.com/joshdmiller).
 This project has a lot of best practice to code with AngularJS.
 We just add some new feature to meet our own